Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-Let $v$ be a $0$--cube of $D$.
-Then the curvature contribution from $v$ is: \begin{enumerate} \item $\leqslant 0$ if $v$ is internal or not contained in a $2$--cell and not a spur; \item $\pi$ if $v$ is a spur; \item $\frac{\pi}{2}$ if $v$ is the corner of a square along $\boundary_pD$. \end{enumerate}
+Let $v$ be a $0$--cube of (the rectified) $D$.
+Then, by Theorem 3.32 of~\cite{Wise:QCH}, the curvature contribution from $v$ is: \begin{enumerate} \item at most $0$ if $v$ is internal or not contained in a $2$--cell and not a spur; \item exactly $\pi$ if $v$ is a spur; \item exactly $\frac{\pi}{2}$ if $v$ is the corner of a square along $\boundary_pD$. \end{enumerate}

-(Because we are in the rectified diagram, natural candidates for internal features of positive curvature, i.e. $0$--cubes with three incident cyclically-arranged squares -- have been relegated to the insides of shards, and do not actually contribute any positive curvature in the split-angling.)